prashi23/Linux-Shell/README.md

 # Linux-Shell

-### Bash like Linux Shell written in C with syscalls.
+### Bash like Linux Shell written in C with system calls.